A Guide to Psychology and its

 Why not leave home without it?

-IF YOU suffer from fear of flying, you have several options.
+IF you suffer from fear of flying, you have several options.
 You can, of course, simply avoid flying altogether.
 Or, you can continue to fly with proverbial “white knuckles,” each flight a misery that embarrasses you and antagonizes your family and friends.

 You could drink yourself into oblivion, but if you fly a lot this solution may not be good for your health.
 Or you might consider using an anti-anxiety medication (tranquilizer) prescribed by a physician.
 In either case—alcohol or medication—don’t try driving after the plane gets on the ground or your blissfully sedated brain might get you into a real crash.